kubus765/react-crud-app/README.md

 - ContactContext.cs
 - ContactController.cs

-(You can find some useful comments in them)
+(You can find some useful comments in them about how the application works front and back end.)

 Still to do:
 - Add basic authentication (only a logged in user can alter the database)